Blog / Remote Team Training

 Use day 30 to decide what the assistant owns next

-Day 30 is not graduation.
-It is a scope decision.
-Review the scorecard, 3 sample outputs, 2 corrected mistakes, and any SOP improvements the assistant made.
-Then choose whether to expand the workflow, keep it stable for another 2 weeks, or pull the work back for retraining.
+Day 30 is a scope decision.
+Review the scorecard, 3 finished samples, 2 corrected mistakes, and any SOP updates.
+Decide whether to expand the work, keep it stable for 2 weeks, or retrain.

 A strong day-30 recap from the assistant sounds like this: "I completed 486 CRM updates, flagged 32 missing fields, reduced duplicate records from 18 to 4, and updated 2 SOP sections.
 I still need approval before changing deal stage or sending pricing follow-ups."
 That is the level of ownership you are trying to build.